Limeowo/SummerIntern_Anren/README.md

-# SummerIntern_Anren
+# Summer Internship in Anren
-Records of my summer internship life, to ruminate, to improve and to share.
+Records of my summer internship life, being kept to ruminate, improve and share.

 > ## Contents
 > + WeeklyLog in Anren
 > + New softwares and new skills

 # ChangeLog
-*Created by Limeowo,  in 2017/7/20*
+20180720 Created by Limeowo.